Skip to main content

 The Role of Growth Hormone Peptides

-A third category of intervention involves peptide therapy.
+A third category of intervention involves growth hormone peptide therapy.
 These are not hormones themselves but short chains of amino acids that act as signaling molecules, stimulating the body’s own pituitary gland to release Human Growth Hormone (HGH).
 Peptides like Sermorelin and the combination of Ipamorelin / CJC-1295 are used to enhance recovery, improve body composition, and support overall vitality.

 While direct research on these specific peptides and arterial stiffness is still emerging, their known benefits have logical implications for cardiovascular health.
 By stimulating HGH, these peptides can improve lean muscle mass, reduce visceral fat, and enhance cellular repair processes.
 Several sources cite “improved cardiovascular health” as a key benefit of these therapies, suggesting a positive influence on the entire vascular system, including arterial compliance.